Geneva Conventions: Application

 The Geneva Conventions apply at times of war and armed conflict to governments who have ratified its terms.
-The details of applicability are spelled out in Common Articles 2 and 3.
+The details of applicability are spelled out in common articles 2 and 3.

-Common Article 2 relating to international armed conflicts
+Common Article 2 relating to international armed conflict (IAC)

-This article states that the Geneva Conventions apply to all the cases of international conflict, where at least one of the warring nations have ratified the Conventions.
+Common Article 2 states that the Geneva Conventions apply to all the cases of international armed conflict (IAC), where at least one of the warring nations has ratified the Conventions.
 Primarily: